Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Amazon Echo Dot (4th Gen), $20 (reduced from $50)

-Amazon makes an Echo Dot designed for kids, and it's on sale too.
+Amazon makes an Echo Dot designed for kids, and it's on sale, too -- for Prime members only.
 The device comes with a free, one-year subscription to Amazon Kids+.
 Amazon Kids+ features thousands of hours of kid-friendly Audible books, interactive games and educational skills.

 Amazon Echo Dot (4th Gen) kids, $25 (regularly $60)